Fun and easy abstract expressionism art project for kids

 I also “read” this book about Jackson Pollock to my kids.
-However, with my own children we did not read the WHOLE book, but make up a condensed version of the book while discussing the illustrations.
-After discussing Jackson Pollock’s artwork, my preschool-aged children were very excited to create a Pollock inspired art project.
+However, with my own children we did not read the WHOLE book, but made up a condensed version of the book while discussing the illustrations.
+After discussing Jackson Pollock’s artwork, my preschool-aged children were very excited to create a Pollock-inspired art project.

 Set-up and Art Supplies needed to Create Pollock Inspired Paintings

 First, if you are at home, you may want to either do this project outside or cover your table with newspaper.
 We have an art table and station set up at our house that is a perfect place to create a mess and easy clean-up.

 - Liquid Watercolor

 Check out my specific art supply recommendations here.